Shannon Richardson, 35, initially told FBI her husband sent ricin-tainted letters

 Investigators found that her computer storage devices contained the text of threatening letters sent to the president, but the couple’s computer records show her husband couldn’t have printed them out because he was at work at the time, an FBI arrest affidavit said.

-On Thursday, Shannon Richardson told investigators she mailed the ricin-tainted letters, but she claimed that her husband typed the letters and forced her to print and mail them, the affidavit said.
+Richardson later told investigators she mailed the ricin-tainted letters, but she claimed that her husband typed the letters and forced her to print and mail them, the affidavit said.

 Her husband denied involvement and claimed his wife wanted to end their marriage and leave him, the affidavit said.
 He told investigators that his wife was “intentionally misleading” them, the court papers said.